0xless/less_on_sec/content/posts/rfid.md

 to a restricted perimeter.

 Let's see how it's done.
-First we need to get a t55xx tag and position it on the reader, when empty this device can't be found using `lf search`, so we can make sure it's a t55xx tag using the detect command:
+First we need to get a t55xx tag and position it on the reader.
+When empty this device can't be found using `lf search`, so we can make sure it's a t55xx tag using the detect command:

 ```